-Hairless cat breeds such as the Sphynx often require weekly sponge baths to remove sebaceous oils from their skin.
-Cats with fur usually absorb these oils; hairless cats that are not wiped down may feel sticky to the touch and develop skin problems.
+Hairless cat breeds such as the Sphynx require weekly sponge baths to remove sebaceous oils from their skin.
+Cats with fur usually absorb these oils; hairless cats that are not wiped down may feel sticky to the touch and develop skin problems

 How to give a cat a bath – without water!

-We recently explored why most cats hate water, which is a combination of descending from the desert and their moisture-absorbent fur coats.
+We’ve explored why most cats hate water, the reasons being a combination of their descending from the desert and moisture-absorbent fur coats.
 Enter a waterless solution:

 Litterbox.com Cat Bath Foam Wash is a catnip-infused foam wash for your cat.
 Similar to using dry shampoo, this foam wash doesn’t require water in order to clean your cat’s fur.
 This wash uses safe ingredients like glycerin to retain moisture and leave a nice shine on your cat’s coat.
 It also detangles hair, moisturizes skin and coat, reduces itchy skin, and reduces skin flaking.

 The best part?
 Because it is catnip-infused, your feline will likely find the application irresistible!
 Just be sure to avoid direct contact with eyes and ears.